Hair Straightener Uterine Cancer Lawsuit (May 2023 Update)

 Frequent users of chemical relaxers were more than twice as likely to develop uterine cancer compared to the general population who did not use hair relaxers.
 A frequent user is someone who treats their hair with chemical straighteners or relaxers at least four times a year.

 Medical researchers were puzzled for decades why uterine cancer rates were so disproportionately high among black women.
 It turns out black women are not predisposed to uterine cancer or ovarian cancer.
 The study showed that the relationship between uterine cancer incidence and hair relaxer use did not differ because of race.
 Rather, black women are disproportionately impacted because they use chemical hair straightening products more than other races.
+This is due to societal pressure on women of color to have straight hair as opposed to curly hair.

 How Our Product Liability Lawyers Can Help You Bring a Hair Straightener Lawsuit